Social Skills Intervention for Autism

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is the PEERS social skills intervention safe for humans?
+What prior data suggests that the PEERS social skills intervention is safe for adolescents with ASD and SSD?

 Aarti Nair, PhD